kgantsov/doq/README.md

 # doq [![Build Status](https://drone.coroutine.dev/api/badges/kgantsov/doq/status.svg)](https://drone.coroutine.dev/kgantsov/doq) [![codecov](https://codecov.io/gh/kgantsov/doq/graph/badge.svg?token=GMSIM3WYVX)](https://codecov.io/gh/kgantsov/doq)

-`doq` is a distributed ordered queue based on the Raft consensus algorithm.
+`doq` is a distributed ordered (by priority) queue based on the Raft consensus algorithm.

 The Raft consensus algorithm is a protocol for managing a replicated log across a distributed system to ensure consistency and reliability.
 Raft is designed to be understandable and practical, offering a robust solution to the consensus problem, which is fundamental for building fault-tolerant distributed systems.

 This means that the majority of nodes needs to agre on a value before acknowledging it and returning to a client, which is demostrated in the following diagram: